Boolean algebras canonically defined: Bit vectors

 Example 2.
 All bit vectors of a given length form a Boolean algebra "pointwise", meaning that any n-ary Boolean operation can be applied to n bit vectors one bit position at a time.
-For example, the ternary OR of three bit vectors each of length 4 is the bit vector of length 4 formed by oring the three bits in each of the four bit positions, thus 0100∨1000∨1001 = 1101.
+For example, the ternary OR of three bit vectors each of length 4 is the bit vector of length 4 formed by or-ing the three bits in each of the four bit positions, thus 0100∨1000∨1001 = 1101.
 Another example is the truth tables above for the n-ary operations, whose columns are all the bit vectors of length 2^{n} and which therefore can be combined pointwise whence the n-ary operations form a Boolean algebra.

 This works equally well for bit vectors of finite and infinite length, the only rule being that the bit positions all be indexed by the same set in order that "corresponding position" be well defined.

 The atoms of such an algebra are the bit vectors containing exactly one 1.
 In general the atoms of a Boolean algebra are those elements x such that x∧y has only two possible values, x or 0.